 Tips for visiting the grounds at the House of the Binns

-- The best time to visit the grounds is in early autumn to see the wall of ivy turn bright red.
+- The best time to visit the grounds is in early autumn to see the Virginia Creeper turn bright red.
 It’s a great subject for photography enthusiasts!

 - Visit in spring to see the snowdrops.
 The House of the Binns is one of the best places to see snowdrops in West Lothian.

 - Dogs aren’t encouraged on the grounds, however, if you do bring your dog they must be on a lead at all times.
 There are livestock on the grounds, so do not bring your dog if he/she isn’t well-behaved on a lead around sheep and cattle.

-- While the house isn’t open to the public, the grounds are free to roam.
+- While you must pay for a tour of the house, the grounds are free to roam.
 There is a box to make a small donation at the entrance if you so wish.

 - The ground wasn’t particularly boggy when we visited, however, there are some small hills and it’s muddy in parts.
 Be sure to wear sturdy footwear you don’t mind getting a little dirty!

-Have walked around the grounds at the House of the Binns?
+Have you walked around the grounds at the House of the Binns?